0xcad/free_to_play/notes.md

 * you click on an item, which brings up the stripe checkout form. add the stripe product id to the checkout session url or post request. - DONE
 * this gets the exact checkout form that we want. yay! - DONE

-addictive design (funny)
-* when you click, show immediate feedback in like, fireworks or something like that
-* animations on tab switching. animations on whatever page you're visiting in nav
-* bubble UI. lots of gradients
-* the shop button should just repeatedly start glowing, like flashing yellow (drop shadow?)
-* definitely needs to have sound effects, especially whenever you buy something
-* the "navigating" loading screen needs to have a spinner and a fun icon/image

 # 2025-08-06
 oh damn it's been a while